aljorge2/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a recently graduated Master’s student from Arizona State University with a degree in Computational Life Sciences.
-I research differential gene expression in The Sex Chromosome Lab and am helping develop a CURE (Course Based Undergraduate Research Experience) at ASU and researching student engagement within that class.
-My hobbies include reading, hiking, and rock climbing.
-My career goal is to become a bioinformatician in academia or industry.
+I am a Bioinformatics programmer with a Master's Degree in Computational Life Sciences.
+I work in the Pediatrics Department of University of California San Diego's School of Medicine researching the lung using spatial epigenomics.
+We are developing the first open access dataset of single nucleus RNAseq and ATACseq normal human lung samples.
+Outside of work, my hobbies are reading, hiking, and rock climbing.

 {style="text-align: justify;"}